tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### How can I test on the local site? ####

 There are two ways.
-One is to add some code somewhere in your php (typically `functions.php` in your theme) to substitute local IP address through filter fook `ip-geo-block-ip-addr` as follows:
+One is to add some code like below somewhere in your php (typically `functions.php` in your theme) to substitute local IP address through filter fook `ip-geo-block-ip-addr` as follows:

 ```php
 function my_replace_ip( $ip ) {